nathan-hoche/Workshop-Bot-Discord/Workshop-bot-discord.md

 <br>

 <h3 align="center">
-    The objective of this workshop is to learn how to <br> create a Discord bot with Python Discord's API.
+    The objective of this workshop is to learn how to <br> create a Discord bot using Python Discord's API.
 </h3>
 <br><br>

 ### **What's Discord?**

-Discord is a social application / website where everyone can create communication server. <br>
+Discord is a social application / website where everyone can create communication servers. <br>
-Discord is reputated for these bots, they are used for adding functionalities, adding games and a lot of other things. <br> One of the most famous is Danker Memer, which is actually present on more than three millions servers.<br><br>
+Discord is reputated for its bots which are used for adding functionalities, adding games and lots of other things. <br> One of the most famous is Dank Memer, which is actually present on more than three millions servers.<br><br>

 ### **What's a bot?**
-A bot is an autonomous program that can interact with systems or users. <br> There's a lot of bot such as chatbot which can dialog with a user.<br><br>
+A bot is an autonomous program that can interact with systems or users. <br> There are a lot of bot types such as chatbot (dialog with a user), musical bot
+(to listen music).<br><br>

 ### **What's an API?**
-An API (Application Programming Interface) is a set of functions and procedures allowing the creation of applications <br> that access the features or datas of an operating system, applications, or services. <br>For example, the API REST Google Drive which allows you to create and share documents.<br><br>
+An API (Application Programming Interface) is a set of functions and procedures allowing the creation of applications <br> that access the features or datas of an operating system, applications, or services. <br>For example, the Google Drive REST API  allows you to create and share documents.<br><br>

 # **Initialization**

 ## **Installation of Discord's API**
-It is required to install the Discord API to ensure that your bot to work.
+It is required to install the Discord Python Module for your bot to work.

-Use this command to install the API on Linux/MacOS
+Use this command to install the Discord Python Module on Linux/MacOS
 ```python
 python3 -m pip install -U discord.py
 ```